Snowflake Pros and Cons

 Snowflake vs Apache Hadoop

 The Apache Hadoop is an open-source framework for the distributed processing of large data sets across clusters of computers.
 It is designed to scale up from single servers to thousands of machines, each offering local computation and storage.
-However, for the sake of scalability to handle big data, systems like Hadoop may compromise on security and the convenience of SQL.
+However, for the sake of scalability in handling big data, systems like Hadoop may compromise on the security and convenience of SQL.
 Besides, the Hadoop programming environment is quite complex.

 Snowflake vs Databricks

 Initially built as a processing engine managed by Apache Spark, Databricks is a cloud platform with a hybrid architecture of a data lake and a data warehouse known as a data lakehouse.
-In this case, it includes Delta Lake storage and a SQL engine called Databricks SQL Analytics.
-Just like Snowflake, the platform is equipped with services for all your data and analytics needs, from loading to storage to query processing to machine learning, and so on.
-It's not serverless though.
+It includes Delta Lake storage and a SQL engine called Databricks SQL Analytics.
+Just like Snowflake, the platform is equipped with services for all your data and analytics needs, from loading to storage to query processing to machine learning and so on.
+It's not serverless, though.
 Databricks requires a specialized set of skills to manage and maintain its infrastructure, e.g., experience in configuring Spark, which in turn calls for expertise in Scala and Python.

 Snowflake vs AWS Amazon Redshift